mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 # CSS variables

-<p class="description">Learn about the experimental API for using CSS variables on Material UI components.</p>
+<p class="description">Learn about the experimental API for using CSS variables with Material UI components.</p>

 CSS variables provide significant improvements in developer experience related to theming and customization.
 With these variables, you can inject a theme into your app's stylesheet _at build time_ to apply the user's selected settings before the whole app is rendered.

 This solves the problem of dark-mode SSR flickering; lets you provide your users with multiple themes beyond light and dark; and offers a better debugging experience overall, among other benefits.

 Previously, these CSS variables were only available as an experimental API in the MUI System package.